devvishjay/deliveroo/README.md

 npm start
 The server will start on port 5000 (or the port you specified in the .env file).
 You can access the API at http://localhost:5000.

-Usage
-Use this project as a starting point for your Express.js and Sequelize applications.
-Define your database models in the models directory.
-Define your controllers  in the controller directory.
-Implement your API routes in the routes directory.